• Skip to primary navigation

 • Using convenience ingredients to make it halfway homemade.

-• Using a different method to make traditional recipes quicker such as microwave peanut brittle.
+• Using a different method to make traditional recipes quicker such as Microwave Peanut Brittle.

 • Adapting a recipe to make in the Instant Pot or air fryer.
+Oven-Fried Okra with Air Fryer Option

 Side view Tomato Galette with slice pulled out.